 Crash-resistant multi-step processes on your existing database and broker.
 Sagas, orchestrators, chained workflows, outbox, and #[Delayed] timeouts — plain PHP attributes, no separate workflow service, no replay-deterministic DSL.

 RabbitMQ, Kafka, SQS, Redis, DBAL outbox.
 Move handlers to async with one attribute.
-CombinedMessageChannel writes the message in the same DBAL transaction as the business state, then dispatches execution to the broker.
-Atomic.
+CombinedMessageChannel writes the message in the same DBAL transaction as the business state, then forwards it to the broker for consumers to handle — an atomic outbox, so a broker outage can't lose it.
+Delivery is at-least-once, and built-in deduplication makes redelivery safe.
 Transports swap without code changes.

 Transactional outbox, DBAL dead-letter queue with replay, retries with exponential backoff, deduplication, OpenTelemetry on every handler — default behaviour, not assembly required.